anushagupta3008/Skin-lesions-classification-using-ML/README.md

 | Ensemble | 0.875 |

 ## Conclusion
-Out of all the algorithms used, Ensemble of Xception, Resnet152, InceptionV3 gives the best accuracy of 0.8753.
+Among of all the algorithms used, Ensemble of Xception, Resnet152, InceptionV3 gives the best accuracy of 0.8753.